Travel by train

 Trains from London to Ely Direct trains from London King’s Cross to Ely depart at approx. 45 minutes past each hour.
 On the departures board these trains are signed ‘Cambridge and King’s Lynn.’
 Please make sure that you sit in one of the front four coaches, as the train divides at Cambridge and only the front four coaches go on to Ely and King’s Lynn.
 There is plenty of time to change carriages at Cambridge but sitting in the front of the train to start with will make for a more relaxing journey!

 Ely station is just 15 minutes beyond Cambridge.
 Trains to Cambridge leave King’s Cross mainline station at approximately 15 minutes past the hour; it’s well worth catching a Cambridge train as you can easily change at Cambridge for a train to Ely.
-There are four trains per hour between Cambridge and Ely (departure board destinations are Birmingham Norwich, Ely and King’s Lynn.
-Please see www.nationalrail.co.uk for full details.
+There are four trains per hour between Cambridge and Ely (departure board destinations are Birmingham, Norwich, Ely and King’s Lynn.
+Please see www.nationalrail.co.uk or Trainline for full details.)

 Please contact us if we can help in any way